collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 *UPDATE: Statement from HCL:
 Survey data was excluded from the beginning.
 I remember that we discussed the feasibility a couple of times but we decided not to pursue survey export with the approaching deadline.
 This has also been communicated in various calls.
 Our [documentation](https://www.cwpcollaboration.com/blogs/a-qa-about-moving-ahead-with-connections-cloud-practical-next-steps) also lists Surveys as out of scope.*

-## Very Short Timeouts in the Connections Engagement Center

-There is an issue with very short session timeouts in the Connections Engagement Center which is affecting a number of customers in both the EU and US data centres.
-This results in a login box appearing which does not accept any credentials.

-*We have taken a number of steps ourselves to resolve this issue and we have now opened a case with HCL.
-Updates will be provided as soon as the problem is resolved.*

-## Platform Performance Issues

-Now that all the migrations are finished, we have started working on performance improvements as a priority to improve the customer experience.
-We initially prioritised the EU datacenter as that was suffering the most, and EU-based customers should now notice significantly improved performance across the platform.

-Our focus is now on improving the performance for our US-based customers.

 ## Performance Issues when Viewing Documents

 Our infrastructure has adequate capacity to support the document viewing and editing capabilities of Connections.
 However there are two issues causing noticable performance issues when working with documents: